This message was given by Mr. Phan Duc Hieu - Member of the National Assembly's Economic Committee in an interview with Cong Thuong Newspaper.

 The 5th Central Conference of the 9th tenure continued to identify: The private economy is an important component of the national economy, private economic development is a long-term strategic issue in the development of a multi-sector socialist-oriented economy, contributing significantly to the successful implementation of the core task of economic development, industrialization, modernization, and enhancing the country's internal strength in international economic integration.

-The next major change in policy was at the 10th Party Congress, the private economy was officially confirmed as an economic component on the basis of merging two economic components: Individuals, smallholders and private capital and clearly defined that "the private economy plays an important role, is one of the driving forces of the economy" .
+The next major change in policy was at the 10th Party Congress, the private economy was officially confirmed as an economic component on the basis of merging two economic components: Individuals, smallholders and private capital and it was clearly defined that "the private economy plays an important role, is one of the driving forces of the economy" .

 After that, the 13th National Party Congress continued to clarify and deepen many new issues on private economic development.
-The 13th National Party Congress affirmed that the strong development of the private economic sector in terms of quantity, quality, efficiency, and sustainability will truly become an important driving force in economic development.
+The 13th National Party Congress affirmed that the strong development of the private economic sector in terms of quantity, quality, efficiency, and sustainability truly becomes an important driving force in economic development.
 Eliminate all barriers and prejudices, create all favorable conditions for private economic development...

 Along with institutional improvement, we have something that many countries do, which is institutional reform programs, called broad-based institutional reform programs.
 Starting with the story of granting business licenses in 2000 and most recently, more than 10 years ago, the Government had a specialized Resolution on improving the investment and business environment.